Dash Point State Park

-Dash Point State Park is a 398 acre Washington state park on Puget Sound that straddles the line between King and Pierce counties.
-The park has over 3300 ft of shoreline, 140 campsites, 11 miles of trails for hiking and mountain biking, and offers beachcombing, fishing, swimming, birdwatching, windsurfing, skimboarding, and wildlife viewing.
+Dash Point State Park is a 398 acre Washington public recreation area on Puget Sound that straddles the line between King and Pierce counties.
+The state park has over 3300 ft of shoreline, 140 campsites, 11 miles of trails for hiking and mountain biking, and offers beachcombing, fishing, swimming, birdwatching, windsurfing, skimboarding, and wildlife viewing.

 History

 Prior to being known as Dash Point the area was known as lson Landing, Fairview Beach, and Woodstock Beach.
 The origin of the name Dash Point is unclear.
 The area was named Dash Point on official maps by 1877.

-The land was sold by the McLeod family to the State of Washington in the late 1940s for use as a park.
-The park was dedicated and developed in 1962 for the Seattle World's Fair.
+Land for the state park was purchased by the state in 1958 at the urging of local resident Carl Anderson.
+A park bench was dedicated in his name in 2018.

 Recreational Activities

 Dash Point State Park is a popular destination for residents of Federal Way during the summer months.
 Due to the tide patterns on the point, low tides reveal large areas of beach providing ample space for people to enjoy.
 It is common to see skim boarders on the beach.
 There is a yearly competition held by Dash Boards each summer.

 The trails in the park are popular with runners.
 Entrances to the trail network can be found along many parts of the park in Federal Way and North East Tacoma.